 However, the trend showing a narrowing pay gap merits further analysis.
 It may be related to greater parity of wages in occupations that are already low-paid and dominated by women, such as clerical positions.
-In contrast, the gender wage gap has grown in wellpaid, high-status occupations.
-In the Czech Republic, according to a 2003 study, the gender wage gap has widened primarily among university-educated workers,

-Figure 2: Vertical segregation of labour in selected occupations in the Czech Republic, 2007 with the largest gap in the highest salary bracket, where women earn only 55 per cent of men's salaries.7
+In contrast, the gender wage gap has grown in well-paid, high-status occupations.
+In the Czech Republic, according to a 2003 study, the gender wage gap has widened primarily among university-educated workers, with the largest gap in the highest salary bracket, where women earn only 55 per cent of men's salaries.7